-Master/standby DCS Redis 4.0/5.0/6.0 instances support client read/write splitting.
+Master/Standby DCS Redis 4.0 and later basic instances support client read/write splitting.
 When connecting to such an instance, you can use the read/write address to connect to the master node or use the read-only address to connect to the standby node.